PANTHER: Perception-Aware Trajectory Planner in Dynamic Environments: Conclusion

-This work derived PANTHER, a perception-aware (PA) trajectory planner in dynamic environments.
+\addaccess{This work derived PANTHER, a perception-aware (PA) trajectory planner in dynamic environments.
 PANTHER is able to couple together the translation and the full rotation in the optimization, leading to PA trajectories computed in real time that maximize the presence of the obstacles in the FOV while minimizing their projected velocity.
-Extensive hardware experiments in unknown dynamic environments, with all the computation running onboard, and with relative velocities of up to 6.3 m/s have shown its effectiveness.
+Extensive hardware experiments in unknown dynamic environments, with all the computation running onboard, and with relative velocities of up to 6.3 m/s have shown its effectiveness.}

 Our approach has also some limitations.
-Specifically, in the hardware experiments we observed the importance of the choice of the obstacle to include in the optimization (i.e. the choice of $i^{*}$): when should the UAV include a specific (already tracked) obstacle in the optimization, in order to predict its trajectory more accurately to be able to avoid it, and when should the UAV turn around to explore unknown space?
+Specifically, in the hardware experiments we observed the importance of the choice of the obstacle to include in the optimization (i.e., the choice of $i^{*}$, see Table~\ref{tab:Notation} and \addaccess{section~\ref{sec:several_obstacles}}): when should the UAV include a specific (already tracked) obstacle in the PA term of the optimization, in order to predict its trajectory more accurately to be able to avoid it, and when should the UAV turn around to explore unknown space?
 This highlights the trade-off between exploration and exploitation: too much focus on exploitation may lead to collision with obstacles that were never detected, and too much focus on exploration may lead to a very poor trajectory prediction, and hence to a collision as well.
 Optimally solving this trade-off is a promising direction for future work.